exasol/ai-lab/doc/user_guide/ami_usage.md

     - Create  inbound rules:
       - One of type `ssh`
       - If you plan to connect to the Jupyter lab, add another rule of type "Custom TCP" with port 8888.
         - **Important**: With this rule you expose the Jupyter lab to the internet; anybody who has access to the password will be able to execute commands.
 For a minimum of security you should change the default Jupyter password.
-Details about how to do that will be shown in the login screen.
+Details about how to do that will be shown in the login screen when you login via ssh.
 However, you should consider to use only `ssh` with port forwarding.
  4. Go back to the EC2 console
  5. Launch the EC2 instance:
      - In the navigation bar on the left select "Instances"